July 27, 2020

 Why: The Emancipation Proclamation and 13th Amendment freed all enslaved people in this country.
 Emancipation Day and Juneteenth became one of the most important holidays for freed Black people and continue to be celebrated today.

-Civil War Virtual Field Trip: The Unexpected Virtual Tours Emancipation + Barbecue Virtual Field Trip traces the story of emancipation and Juneteenth from slavery through the present day with a focus on the stories of Harriet Tubman and John Brown.
+Civil War Virtual Field Trip: The Unexpected Virtual Tours Emancipation and Juneteenth Virtual Field Trip traces the story of emancipation and Juneteenth from slavery through the present day with a focus on the stories of Harriet Tubman and John Brown.
 This Virtual Field Trip also includes an optional treat box with pralines and barbecue sauce which ties in the story of early Black success through industries like praline-making and barbecuing, and how these foods play a role in Juneteenth celebrations today.

 Video: Khan Academy has a thoughtful and well-done 10 minute video on the Emancipation Proclamation and what it did (and didn't do).